 What's the best way for a business to accept cross-border payments?

-Pay.com is designed to take care of all your cross-border payment needs.
-With Pay.com, you can accept credit and debit cards and a variety of other payment methods from customers around the world without stress or hassle.
+Pay.com handles all your cross-border payment needs.
+Accept credit and debit cards and diverse other payment methods from customers worldwide without stress or hassle.

-Pay.com also provides additional security and authentication processes to safeguard your business from fraud and keep you compliant.
-Pay.com is PCI DSS Level 1 compliant (the highest level) and supports 3D Secure 2.0 (3DS2), which adds an extra layer of authentication.
+Pay.com provides additional security and authentication to safeguard your business from fraud and keep you compliant.
+Pay.com is PCI DSS Level 1 compliant (the highest level) and supports 3D Secure 2.0 (3DS2), adding an extra authentication layer.

 Click here to find out how you can get started with Pay.com.